 as educational displays in the cabin, panoramic interpretive panels, etc.

-This year we are excited to have recent Potsdam graduate, Andre Turcotte, who will acting steward from June 1st till September 4th.
+This year we are excited to have another Potsdam student, Garin Leclair, who will serve as steward from Memorial Day weekend till August 10th.